ubisoft/vulnmine/README.rst

 Vulnmine
 ========

+**IMPORTANT NOTE**
+2017-7-27
+This code is **alpha** only.
+For a full working version, currently the best approach is to clone the github repository directly or use the Docker Hub container.

 Vulnmine uses simple Machine Learning to mine Microsoft's **SCCM** host and software inventory data for **vulnerable 3rd-party software**.